JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 On the knoll
 ------------

-I know the whole "go without the internet" thing is going to strike people as unworkable.
-Questions abound about contact via email, missing bug reports, skipping meeting logs, depriving myself of invites to weddings I don't wish to attend and so on.
-I do realise it isn't achievable for everyone, but with a little effort it should at the very least be achievable for one day a week.
+I know the whole “go without the internet” thing is going to strike people as unworkable.
+Questions abound about contact via email, missing bug reports, skipping meeting logs, depriving myself of invites to weddings I don’t wish to attend and so on.
+I do realise it isn’t achievable for everyone, but with a little effort it should at the very least be achievable for one day a week.

 The other advantage of doing so is the forced removal from services that